thegrumpys/odop/docs/Help/launchODOP.md

 you can operate with this Help content in one browser tab while the ODOP main page is in another browser tab.
-This approach will permit rapid switching from this Help content in order to view the corresponding part of the program user interface (ODOP main page).
+This approach will permit rapid switching from this Help content in order to view the corresponding part of the program user interface.
+For example, the ODOP main page.

-In order to start the ODOP software in **this** browser window (or tab), follow this link:
+In order to start the ODOP software in **this browser window** (or tab), follow this link:

 [Launch ODOP](https://odop.herokuapp.com)

+&nbsp;

 Alternatively, copy this address (URL):